-All grade reports are mailed to the student's home address.
+Grade reports are no longer mailed to students.
+Students are required to access their grades on-line via Banner Web using their userid and pin number.
+Students may request a copy of the grades by visiting the Office of the Registrar.
 Early intervention grade reports are mailed to students experiencing academic difficulty by the midterm of the semester by the Vice President for Academic Affairs.
-Grade mailers and Academic Standing Letters are mailed to students following the end of each semester.
-If a student wishes notices to be sent to another address, the student must inform the Office of the Registrar.
+Academic Standing letters are mailed to students following the end of each semester.